the-user-created/Engineering_results/README.md

 https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository

-Or just click download zip.
+Or just click download zip (from the drop down menu called "Clone").

 Please let me know if you encounter an error in the program :)